 Tina found yoga in 2011 as a way to maintain physical health and fitness.
 Soon after, she realized how monumental the practice became for her to relieve stress and depression.
-It wasn't until her practice had spiritually deepened 4 years later that she decided to complete her 200 hour RYT Yoga Alliance certification with Summit Climbing, Yoga & Fitness in Dallas, TX and has been teaching yoga ever since.
+It wasn't until her practice had spiritually deepened 4 years later that she decided to complete her 200 hour YTT Yoga Alliance certification with Summit Climbing, Yoga & Fitness in Dallas, TX and has been teaching yoga ever since.

-In an effort to deepen her yoga philosophical knowledge, she further trained in the lineage of Sivananda and completed her additional 300 hour RYT Yoga Alliance certification with Namah Shivaya International School of Yoga in Dallas, TX.
+In an effort to deepen her yoga philosophical knowledge, she further trained in the lineage of Sivananda and completed her additional 300 hour YTT Yoga Alliance certification with Namah Shivaya International School of Yoga in Dallas, TX.

 She holds a bachelor's degree in Neuroscience and considers Yoga to be a life-long, compassionate pursuit of learning one's Self.